AGWA/snid/README.md

 ## NAT46 mode

-In NAT46 mode, snid does an AAAA record lookup on the SNI hostname and forwards the connection there, as long as the IPv6 address is within one of the networks specified by `-backend-cidr`.
+In NAT46 mode, snid does a DNS lookup on the SNI hostname to determine its IPv6 address and forwards the connection there, as long as the IPv6 address is within one of the networks specified by `-backend-cidr`.
 The client's IPv4 address is embedded in the lower 4 bytes of the source address used for connecting to the backend, with the prefix specified by `-nat46-prefix`.

 Note: in NAT46 mode, clients which connect to snid over IPv6 will be disconnected.
 Instead, IPv6 clients should connect directly to the backend.